the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

 ## Update files to run on Windows
-I've already updated the relevant files, but in case you're coming in from another fork:
+This repository already has the relevant files updated, but in case you're coming in from another fork:

 <br>